Introduction and Background

 My healthcare provider said as someone with CLL, I don’t qualify for Evusheld yet?
 Is that true?
 If they won’t write a prescription for it, then how do I get it if I still want it?

-As Sotrovimab is no longer the COVID-19 monoclonal antibody (CmAb) to receive if you get COVID now due to Omicron subvariant known as BA.2, should people specifically request Bebtelovimab instead if they test positive?
+As Sotrovimab is no longer the COVID-19 monoclonal antibody (CmAb) to receive if you get COVID now due to the Omicron subvariants, should people specifically request Bebtelovimab instead if they test positive?

 If you test positive for COVID-19, regardless of whether you have previously received Evusheld and/or are up to date on all recommended COVID-19 vaccines for the immunocompromised (which currently includes three primary doses and two booster doses), early treatment for COVID-19 would be recommended given the risk of progression to severe disease for those with CLL/SLL.
 It is recommended you discuss with your healthcare provider either receiving either an IV infusion of the CmAb called Bebtelovimab, an oral antiviral called Paxlovid, or the IV antiviral Remdesivir.